nazzacode/IDB_Notes/IDB_All_Lecture_Notes.md

 ## Relational Algebra (RA) $\equiv$ Safe Relational Calculus (RC)
 RA and RC are syntactically different but semantically _equally expressive_.

-  - important as your database engine needs to be able translate your what to a how.
+  - important as your database engine needs to be able translate your what (RC) to a how (RA).

 ## Relational Algebra to Relational Calculus
 Translate each RA expression $E$ into a FOL formula $\varphi$.